Living in Blackpool

 Transport links analysis

-Blackpool has good public transport links, with regular services connecting the area to major employment centres and neighbouring towns.
+Blackpool benefits from outstanding public transport connectivity, making it easy to reach central London, major airports, and neighbouring areas without a car.
 The nearest railway station is Blackpool North, providing regular services to surrounding areas.
 Transport connectivity data is sourced from NaPTAN, the official UK database of public transport access points.

 For commuters, Blackpool offers strong connectivity.
 Regular rail services connect the area to major employment centres, and bus routes serve local destinations.

 Impact on property values: Transport links are one of the strongest predictors of property prices.
 Areas within walking distance of a station typically command a premium of 10-15% over areas further away.
-The good transport connectivity in Blackpool provides solid support for property values.
+The excellent transport links in Blackpool are a key factor supporting its property values.

 Living in Blackpool — lifestyle and amenities

-Blackpool is a mid-sized coastal town in North West with a population of around 148,809.
+Blackpool is a mid-sized parish in North West with a population of around 148,809.
 The area has a good range of local amenities including shops, restaurants, and leisure facilities.

 Who lives in Blackpool?
 The affordable property prices make this area popular with first-time buyers, young families, and those looking for better value.
 It often attracts buyers priced out of more expensive neighbouring areas.